McLean Criminal Lawyer

 Some crimes purely deal with property.
 These crimes include larceny, burglary in which individuals intend to commit larceny, and some kinds of fraud.

 White collar crimes, which typically do not involve violence, usually concern financial transactions or transactions involving other items of value.
-Common examples of white collar crimes may include money laundering, embezzlement, and bribery.
+Common examples of white collar crimes may include fraud, money laundering, embezzlement, and bribery.

 Drug offenses run the gamut from simple possession of marijuana to drug trafficking in large amounts of heroin.
 Most of these offenses have the potential for severe penalties, even when the amount of drugs found is relatively small.